hackoregon/data-science-pet-containers/README.md

     requires they be enclosed in double-quotes in SQL statements.
     -   WRONG: `ALTER DATABASE disaster OWNER TO disaster-resilience;`
     -   RIGHT: `ALTER DATABASE disaster OWNER TO "disaster-resilience";`

+See the demo in `exanples/reowning_a_database` for an example of how these users can be exploited in database wrangling.

 Starting the services
 ---------------------